-hieroglyphs and his linguistic background along with his knowledge of other writing systems in the world made him conclude that the Maya script consist of both logograms and phonetic signs.
+In 1876, a French academic by the name of Léon Louis Lucien Prunol de Rosny proposed in his study Déchiffrement de l'Écriture Hiératique de l'Amérique Centrale that Maya hieroglyphic writing was partly based on phonetic signs.
+His work on the Maya hieroglyphs and his linguistic background along with his knowledge of other writing systems in the world made him conclude that the Maya script consist of both logograms and phonetic signs.
 However, third of a century passed by after de Rosny's noteworthy work until the first systematic study of the phonetic content of the Maya script saw daylight.

-In the beginning of 1950's a researcher from the Institute of Ethnology in Leningrad, Yuri Knorozov, tested out the Landa alphabet once again, and compared them with the then few existing copies (Villacorta and Villacorta 1933) of the three known Maya codices that he had found in the boxes that he and his companions-in-arms had stumbled on and 'rescued' in 1945 in Berlin.
+In the beginning of 1950's a researcher from the Institute of Ethnology in Leningrad, Yuri Knorozov, tested out the Landa alphabet once again, and compared them with the then few existing reproductions of the three known Maya codices (Villacorta and Villacorta 1933) that the Red Army had apparently stumbled on and 'rescued' in 1945 in Berlin.12